Table of Contents

 - Always think before you order a test: What questions are you asking?
 What information do you want from the test?
 If you are ordering a CT angio to rule out coronary arterial atherosclerosis, do you really need the CT angiogram if a recent nuclear stress test was completely normal?

-- A transthoracic echo study can help rule out a STEMI or a large NSTEMI in a patient with an abnormal ECG.
+- Transthoracic echo study can help rule out a STEMI or a large NSTEMI in a patient with an abnormal ECG.
 For example, a 40-year-old diabetic male comes to the ER complaining of chest discomfort.
 His ECG shows atypical ST elevations in a number of leads.
 His echo shows normal LV wall motion.
 This patient has not had an MI of considerable size, for example, a STEMI.
-However, you have not completely ruled out unstable angina or a small NSTEMI.
+However, you have not completely rules out unstable angina or a small NSTEMI.

 - How useful is a CT coronary artery calcium imaging test?
 This test has a good but not perfect predictive value for diagnosing CAD.
 It is most useful in patients with an intermediate (not high and not low) risk for CAD.
 It is not useful in patients with a known diagnosis of CAD and not useful in the elderly.

-- A positive test result does not always establish a diagnosis.
+- Positive test result does not always establish a diagnosis.
 Test results can be erroneous although they are usually accurate.
 Always interpret the test result in light of the clinical situation.

 - Which test to order depends on some degree on the expertise and experience of the person doing and interpreting the test.
 This will vary from hospital to hospital and should be explored at your hospital.